orientechnologies/orientdb-labs/OEP_10.md

 During checkpoint following actions are performed:

 1. Log record which indicates that check point is started is written to the WAL.
 LSN of this record is written to the WAL master record once log record which indicates end checkpoint is flushed to the disk.
-Which is special place in WAL writes to which always forced to the disk.
+Master record is special place in WAL, writes to which always forced to the disk.
 Also its content is protected by CRC32 code and by usage of Twin blocks pattern.
 2. Background flush of dirty pages is stoped.
 3. All the files are force synced to the disk (only files not content of the disk cache).
 4. Dirty pages table is written to the disk.